Sebazzz/sebazzz.github.io/_posts/2021-02-08-biqu-h2-direct-drive-extruder-review-no-compromises.md

 For more pictures check out [my Creality CR-6 SE mounting kit for the DD](/blog/2021/01/19/mounting-the-biqu-h2-to-creality-cr6) and [initial unboxing and first impressions](/blog/2021/01/08/biqu-h2-direct-drive-extruder-first-look).

+### Update 23-03-2021

+I've had multiple incidents now by which filament jams in the extruder.
+While resolvable, I suspect the non-adjustable tension might be the cause.
+In addition I noticed that I had an increasingly hard time loading filament lately.

+Additionally, when disassembling the BIQU H2, and attempting to replace remove the heat break to check for blockages, I noticed one of the grub screws was completely stripped.
+I won't be able to get it out because it is buried in the heat sink.
+For this reason I've decided to replace the H2 with a E3D Hemera.

+This all said, BIQU did make changes to the manufacturing process.
+My dad recently purchased a H2, and many of the shortcomings have been resolved.
+Improvements have also been made: the stepper motor can be removed and problems with the gears some other reviewers found have also been resolved.

 ## Where to buy

 The BIQU H2 can be purchased [on the official BigTreeTech website](https://www.bigtree-tech.com/products/biqu-h2-direct-extruder.html).
 If you like a seller closer to home, [3DJAKE has the BIQU H2 in stock as well](https://www.3djake.nl/biqu/h2-extruder).